 Like omega-3 fatty acids, omega-6 fatty acids are polyunsaturated fatty acids.
-The omega 6 parent fatty acid is called “linolenic acid” or LA also found in seeds such as flax and hemp.
-LA is converted into “gamma-linolenic acid” (GLA) which has potent anti-inflammatory properties and is used in female hormone balancing.
+The omega-six parent fatty acid, called “linolenic acid,” or LA, is also found in seeds such as flax and hemp.
+LA is converted into “gamma-linolenic acid” (GLA), which has potent anti-inflammatory properties and is used in female hormone balancing.

 The only difference is that the last double bond is six carbons from the omega end of the fatty acid molecule.
-Omega-6 fatty acids are also essential, so you need to obtain them from your diet and are primarily used for energy.
+Omega-6 fatty acids are also essential, so you need to obtain them from your diet, and they are primarily used for energy.

-Raw Living Spirulina contains the highest GLA known, second only to mothers breast milk.
+Raw Living Spirulina contains the highest GLA knew, second only to the mother’s breast milk.